 Apricot trees should be planted in a full-sun location.
-This means that the leaves should be receiving at least 6-8 hours of direct sunlight each day.
+This means the leaves should receive at least 6-8 hours of direct sunlight each day.
 If apricots are grown in too much shade, they will produce fewer fruits.

 Soil needs of apricot tree roots

 You’ll also want to check out the soil in your prospective planting location.
 Well-drained soil like a sandy loam is preferable to heavy, poorly-drained soil like silty clay.
 Apricot trees are susceptible to root rot, so it’s important to make sure that the planting site has good drainage, if at all possible.
 If your soil is poorly drained, work in some organic matter like compost prior to planting.